eiszapfen2000/asprintf/README.md

 # asprintf
-An asprintf implementation for the Microsoft Windows platform
+An implementation of vasprintf and asprintf for the Microsoft Windows platform.